mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 {{"demo": "pages/components/data-grid/rendering/AutoHeightGrid.js", "bg": "inline"}}

-## Density

-You can change the density of the rows and the column header.

-### Density selector

-To enable the density selector you need to compose a toolbar containing the `GridDensitySelector` component, and apply it using the `Toolbar` key in the grid `components` prop.

-The user can change the density of the data grid by using the density selector from the toolbar.

-{{"demo": "pages/components/data-grid/rendering/DensitySelectorGrid.js", "bg": "inline"}}

-To hide the density selector add the `disableDensitySelector` prop to the data grid.

-### Density prop

-The vertical density of the data grid can be set using the `density` prop.
-The `density` prop applies the values determined by the `rowHeight` and `headerHeight` props, if supplied.
-The user can override this setting with the toolbar density selector, if provided.

-{{"demo": "pages/components/data-grid/rendering/DensitySelectorSmallGrid.js", "bg": "inline"}}

 ## Virtualization

 DOM virtualization is the feature that allows the grid to handle an unlimited\* number of rows and columns.